gx2b/dotfiles/README.md

 # dotfiles
-These are just my dotfiles.
+These are just my dotfiles and scritps.

+Some are stolen or inspired from https://github.com/LukeSmithxyz